-Motor racing and Porsche cars swept the board in the American six-hour endurance race at Watkins Glen on Saturday (7 July).
+Background: Motor racing and Porsche cars swept the board in the American six-hour endurance race at Watkins Glen on Saturday (7 July).
 They took the first five places in the race, staged for factory-produced cars over the Grand Prix circuit in New York State.

 SYNOPSIS: There was little opposition to the Porsche 935 Turbos, which dominated the race from the start.

 Number 70, which led in the early stages, finished in second place.
 It was driven by a team which included film star Paul Newman.